nus-cs1010/2324-s1/docs/environments.md

 3. `Permission denied, please try again`

     You did not enter the correct password or username.
-Please use the username and password of your SoC UNIX account which you have created here: https://mysoc.nus.edu.sg/~newacct/.
+Please use the username and password of your SoC Unix account which you have created here: https://mysoc.nus.edu.sg/~newacct/.

     Check that you have entered your username correctly.
 It is _case-sensitive_.